 (3) There is also a Belgian stopping train between Antwerp and the Dutch border town Roosendaal which takes just over 45 minutes.
 From Roosendaal there are regular Intercity services to Rotterdam where you can connect onto the Intercity Direct to Amsterdam.
 Total journey time is around 2 hours 15 minutes.

-Holders of Dutch Railways NS discount cards receive a fare reduction off the Netherlands segment of travel.
-Travellers aged under 26 get a 35% discount off international tickets for travel between Netherlands and Belgium using standard trains.
+Holders of Dutch Railways NS discount cards receive a slight fare reduction off the standard fare for the Netherlands segment of travel.

 For more info see our International trains to/from Amsterdam page.

 There are currently no flights between Amsterdam Schiphol (AMS) and Antwerp airport (ANR).
 KLM fares originating from Antwerp via Amsterdam include a ticket for travel on the Thalys to Schiphol.